csorianot/godmc_wiki/Run-CNV-meQTL-analysis.md

 We have now performed the standard meQTL analysis and the variance-meQTL analysis.
 We will now perform a CNV-meQTL analysis, whereby we are testing for associations between genetic copy number variants and methylation levels.

 **WARNING** Several cohorts have analysed this script but ended with huge results files.
 We need to look at this in more depth and recommend to wait with running this script.
+Please don't upload these huge files on the sftp.

 Again, the procedure is exactly the same except it should be somewhat faster as there are only ~480000 CNV positions to evaluate.
 The CNV data have been split into `genetic_chunks` chunks which can each be run independently on a different node on the cluster.
 An example job submission script (e.g. `submit_cnvmqtl.sh`) would be: